polterguy/phosphorusfive-dox/chapter-15.md

 Another beautiful concept, hopefully intuitively understood from our above example, is the fact that inevitably, as your solutions becomes more and more popular - Other app developers will realise they can consume your components, to add value to their own apps.
 At which point you are no longer an *"app developer"*, but in fact a *"platform vendor"*, allowing you to have others build value on top of your solutions.

-Being a *"platform vendor"* is almost one of the inevitable consequences of using P5, because no app can be perceived as being isolated from any other app, running on the same system - Hence, to speak in *"management terms"*; *"You automatically have made it such that others add value to your systems, making them effectively market and sell your stuff, as they create and add value for their own systems, which is dependent upon your system."*
+Being a platform vendor is almost one of the inevitable consequences of using P5, because no app can be perceived as being isolated from any other app, running on the same system.
 The reasons for this, is because while in other programming languages, creating reusable software, is a tedious and difficult task - In P5, it is almost implicitly given, that whatever you create, becomes reusable.
-This is due to that *"all lambda objects are created as equals"*.
-The Liskov substitution principle, has effectively been rendered *obsolete*.
+This is due to that all lambda objects are created as equals.
+The Liskov Substitution Principle, has effectively been rendered *obsolete*.
 In P5, almost everything you can in theory create, is in practice reusable.

 Imagine if every single time you created a project, you could reuse all of its code, in all of your future projects.
 What would this do to your productivity?
 Would this give you a competetive edge?

 Imagine if everybody out there developing projects in P5, ends up consuming your components, making them dependent upon your software.
 How would this affect your company's revenue?

-With P5, you are creating *"components"*, for then to *"orchestrate"* your components together, such that they end up creating the end result you want them to create.

-P5 is all about eliminating *"borders"* and *"reducing complexity"*, while *"increasing reusability"* and decreasing Time2Market.
-Hence, arguably, *"P5 is fork friendly, and free-fusable"*.
+With P5, you are creating *"components"*, for then to *"orchestrate"* your components together.
+P5 is all about eliminating borders and reducing complexity, while increasing reusability and decreasing Time2Market.
+Hence, arguably, P5 is fork friendly, and free-fusable.

 [Chapter 16, Reusable GUI components](chapter-16.md)